Tom Melhuish 7 min read

 Yet we worry that this is taking time and space from the REAL issues plaguing the world, amongst them the slow energy transition, biodiversity loss, plastic pollution in waterways, etc.

-This becomes painfully obvious when you’re driving down the Peruvian Panamerican highway, with thousands of tonnes of illegally disposed of litter visible all the way to the horizon.
+This becomes painfully obvious when you’re driving down the Peruvian Panamerican highway, with thousands of tonnes of illegally disposed litter visible all the way to the horizon.

 Explore commercial waste collection quotes with our easy-to-use journey and find cheaper business waste collection costs for your company; you can also explore your specific sector and location.